The Mid-Autumn Festival or Moon Festival dates back over 3,000 years, to moon worshiping in the Shang Dynasty (1600–1046 BC).

 The sacrificial offerings include apples, plums, grapes, and incense, but mooncakes and watermelons (pomelos in the south) are essential.
 The watermelon’s (pomelo's) skin is sometimes sliced and opened up into a lotus shape when offered as a sacrifice.

 Appreciating the moon has been a custom since the Tang Dynasty (618–907).
 Not only the rich merchants and officials, but also the common citizens, began appreciating the moon together at that time.
 The rich merchants and officials held big parties in their big courts.
 They drank and appreciated the bright moon.
 Music and dances were also indispensable.
 The common citizens just prayed to the moon for a good harvest.

-At the end of Yuan Dynasty the Han people’s army wanted to overthrow the rule of the Mongols, so they planed an uprising, but they had no way to inform every Han who wanted to join them of the time of the uprising without being discovered by the Mongols.
+At the end of Yuan Dynasty the Han people’s resistance wanted to overthrow the rule of the Mongols, so they planned an uprising, but they had no way to inform every Han who wanted to join them of the time of the uprising without being discovered by the Mongols.

-One day, the military counselor of the Han people’s army, Liu Bowen, thought out a stratagem related to mooncakes.
-Liu Bowen asked his soldiers to spread the rumor that there would be a serious disease in winter and eating mooncakes was the only way to cure the disease, then he asked soldiers to write "uprising, at the night of Mid-Autumn Festival" on papers and put them into mooncakes then sell them to common Han people.
+The military counselor of the Han people’s resistance army, Liu Bowen, thought out a stratagem related to mooncakes.
+Liu Bowen asked his soldiers to spread the rumor that there would be a serious disease in winter and eating mooncakes was the only way to cure the disease.
+Then he asked soldiers to write "uprising, at the night of Mid-Autumn Festival" on slips of paper, put them in mooncakes, then sell them to the common Han people.